Romitoskj/UniversityNotes/Distributed Systems/1 - Consistent Global States of Distributed Systems.md

 for all messages $m,m'$ sending processes $p_i,p_j$ and destination process $p_k$.

 If $p_0$ uses a delivery rule that satisfy CD all observation will be consistent.

+---

+# Constructing the Causal Precedence Relation
+For implementing causal delivery efficiently, what is really needed is an effective procedure for deciding the following: given events $e, e'$ that are causally related and their clock values, does there exist some other event $e''$ such that $e \rightarrow e'' \rightarrow e '$  (i. e., $e''$ falls in the causal "gap" between $e$ and $e''$)?